InoEnglis/CampusConnect/README.md

 3. Redis (for WebSockets and Celery tasks)

-4. PostgreSQL (optional you can use the default databse of django which is sqlite--Avoid using it in production)
+4. PostgreSQL (optional.
+You can use the default databse of django which is sqlite--Avoid using it in production)

 -------Installation----------